MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 ---
 title: "Making A Plan & Starting an Express.js Project"
-slug: bootstrap-an-express-project
+slug: start-an-express-project
 ---

 You might know the website [Rotten Tomatoes](https://rottentomatoes.com) it is a site where people can review movies.
 In this tutorial you are going to build Rotten Potatoes - your very own movie review website.

 By finishing this tutorial you will continue to deepen your knowledge of Node.js and Express.js as well as master the internet-wide paradigms of RESTful and Resourceful routing.
 You will be Creating, Reading, Updating, and Deleting (CRUD) a single `Review` resource.
 You will also learn how to use a MongoDB document-based database with Express.js.

 Before we get started, let's make a plan for what **User Stories** we're going to build.
-Then we'll jump in and **bootstrap**—begin—our Express.js app and add a templating engine.
+Then we'll jump in and start Express.js app and add a templating engine.

-# User Stories
+# How to Plan a Coding Project: User Stories

 Software development these days is usually organized into **Agile Sprints** that are usually two weeks long.
 You'll notice evidence of this if you ever update your apps and read the update text.
 Sometimes it just says: